On Forgetting and Stability of Score-based Generative models

-\emph{Step 1: Initialization error.} By applying Proposition~\ref{prop:harris_inhomogeneous_contraction} iteratively across the $N$ transitions of the discretization grid, there exist $b>0$ and $\pmixtime \in (0,1)$, such that
+\emph{Step 1: Initialization error.} By applying~\Cref{prop:harris_inhomogeneous_contraction} iteratively across the $N$ transitions of the discretization grid, there exist $b>0$ and $\pmixtime \in (0,1)$, such that

 The quantity $\rho_b(\fwdmarg{T}, \refmeas)$ measures the degree of mixing achieved by the forward diffusion \eqref{eq:forward_SDE} at time $T$.
-It is controlled explicitly using a weighted version of Pinsker's inequality (\cref{prop:mixing_error_rho_b}), combined with an explicit estimate of the Kullback--Leibler decay $\kl{p_T}{\pi_\infty}$ established in \cref{lem:mixing_time}.
-Together, these results yield
+It is controlled explicitly using a weighted version of Pinsker's inequality (\cref{prop:mixing_error_rho_b}), combined with an explicit estimate of the KL decay $\kl{p_T}{\pi_\infty}$ established in \cref{lem:mixing_time}.
+Together, these results yield {

-with $\Cmix{}$ defined in \cref{prop:mixing_error_rho_b}.
+} with $\Cmix{}$ defined in \cref{prop:mixing_error_rho_b}.

 \emph{Step 2: Discretization and approximation errors.} We now control the second error term using a telescoping argument along the grid to make appear one step kernel error, e.g. the discrepency between $\approxbwdker{k-1}[k]$ and $\bwdker{k-1}[k]$.
-Using the notation $\pgen_k$ as defined in \eqref{eq:generative_model}, for each $k\in\{1,\dots,N\}$ define the intermediate measures:
+Using the notation $\pgen_k$ as defined in \eqref{eq:generative_model}, for each $k\in\{1,\dots,N\}$ define the intermediate measures: {

-so that $\eta_1=\refmeas\bwdker{N}$ and $\tilde\eta_N=\refmeas\approxbwdkercomp{0}{N}$.
-We have,
+} so that $\eta_1=\refmeas\bwdker{N}$ and $\tilde\eta_N=\refmeas\approxbwdkercomp{0}{N}$.
+We have, {

-Using again the forgetting property applied to the tail kernel yields $\bwdker{N}[k]$,
+} Using again the forgetting property applied to the tail kernel yields $\bwdker{N}[k]$, {

-Moreover, by definition of $\rho_b$ any $k \in \{1, \dots, N \}$ and $\x \in \rset^\xdim$ (\cref{lem:rho_b_convexity}),
+} Moreover, by definition of $\rho_b$ any $k \in \{1, \dots, N \}$ and $\x \in \rset^\xdim$ (\cref{lem:rho_b_convexity}), {

-The remaining task is a Dirac one-step estimate control in $\rho_b$.
+} The remaining task is a Dirac one-step estimate control in $\rho_b$.
 This control is provided by \cref{prop:one_step_discr_error}, whose proof relies on a local Girsanov argument (\cref{lem:boundgirsanovproof,cor:boundgirsanovproof}).
-Consequently, for each $k\in\{1,\dots,N\}$,
+Consequently, for each $k\in\{1,\dots,N\}$, {

-with $\Cdiscr{k-1}$ and $\Cnet{k-1}$ defined in \cref{cor:one_step_stability_pgen}.
-Injecting this estimate into the discounted telescoping bound completes the argument. \end{proof}
+} with $\Cdiscr{k-1}$ and $\Cnet{k-1}$ defined in \cref{cor:one_step_stability_pgen}.
+Injecting this estimate into the discounted telescoping bound completes the argument. \end{proof} }